 If entry becomes necessary under these conditions, university personnel will knock and identify themselves.
 If there is no response, a passkey will be used to enter the room.
 Prohibited items like alcohol may be confiscated, but if university personnel finds illegal drugs, the Marquette University Police Department (“MUPD”) will be called.

-During a search, university personnel shall make a reasonable attempt not to unnecessarily disrupt belongings, and an effort shall be made to leave the room in the condition that it was found.
+During a search, University personnel shall make a reasonable attempt not to unnecessarily disrupt belongings, and an effort shall be made to leave the room in the condition that it was found.
 A receipt shall be given for any seized items.
-If no resident is present, university personnel shall leave a notice of entry/search and a receipt for any seized items in a prominent location in the room and shall provide a copy to the appropriate Residence Hall Director.
+If no resident is present, University personnel shall leave a notice of entry/search and a receipt for any seized items in a prominent location in the room and shall provide a copy to the appropriate Residence Hall Director.

 A resident who believes her or his room has been wrongfully entered should report the matter to the Residence Hall Director and submit a written complaint to the Executive Director of Housing and Residence Life.

-Every student is issued a Marquette University identification card and is expected to carry it at all times.
+Every student is issued a Marquette University identification card (MUID) and is expected to carry it at all times.

 This system is maintained for the safety of all residents.
 If a student or guest uses a false ID to gain entry to a hall, the ID will be confiscated and MUPD will be notified.

-If you are not sure if equipment meets university regulations, contact the Office of Residence Life or hall director.
+If you are not sure if equipment meets University regulations, contact the Office of Residence Life or hall director.

-Windows may be opened, but the screens and window bars may not be removed.
+Residence hall and apartment windows may be opened, but the screens and window bars may not be removed.
 Nothing may be thrown out of or brought in through the windows at any time.
 Stereo speakers may not be placed in windows.